 A: You're either on an outlap, you've visited the pit in the current lap or you haven't done a valid lap yet to compare with.

-A: Bar shows the remaining battery charge, it's green when the battery is being charged and blue when it isn't.
+A: For ERS, bar shows the remaining battery charge, it's green when the battery is being charged and blue when it isn't.
 White indicator over the bar shows the current ERS/KERS input while the red indicator shows how much more energy you're allowed to use in the current lap.
+For P2P, each "bullet" in the bar represents a single P2P activation.
+The bar is green when the P2P system is ready to activate, blue when the system is currently active and red when you're in cooldown period.

 Q: Does this mean RaceEssentials is dead?